 By joining and using this Site, you agree that you have read and will follow these rules and guidelines.
 You also agree to reserve discussions and shared files and content to that best suited to the medium.
-This is a great resource with which to solicit the advice of your peers, benefit from their experience, and participate in an ongoing conversation.
-If you have questions, please contact Caitlin Couture at firstname.lastname@example.org or call at (703) 691-1805.
+SIR Connect is a valuable resource with which to solicit the advice of your peers, benefit from their experience, and participate in an ongoing conversation.
+If you have questions, please contact SIR staff at email@example.com.

-- Don't post commercial messages on any discussion list, resource library entry, or other area of this Site where others might see it.
+- SIR Connect users are prohibited from posting commercial messages on any discussion list, resource library entry, or other area of this Site where others might see it.
 Contact people directly with product and service information if you believe it would help them.

-- Use caution when discussing products.
+- SIR Connect users shall use caution when discussing products.
 Information posted on the lists and in the libraries of this Site is available for all to see, and comments are subject to libel, slander, and antitrust laws.

-- Please note carefully all items listed in the disclaimer and legal rules below, particularly regarding the copyright ownership of information posted.
+- SIR Connect users shall note all items listed in the disclaimer and legal rules below, particularly regarding the copyright ownership of information posted.